leslierere/leetcode_with_python/notes-binarySearch.md

 1/2 = 0 remains 1, X^8, pow = x^11

-Now, you may wonder, why do we update *pow* (multiplied by current X) when there is 1 remaining, in other words, when should we add the current power(1, 2, 8) to get a sum that is our final power(11), in other other words, how we can get a sum that is made of the aggregation of different, non-duplicate powers of 2, at this time, just think backwards, how we can convert binary 1011 to its base10 value 11, and here comes the answer.
+Now, you may wonder, why do we update *pow* (multiplied by current X) when there is 1 remaining, in other words, when should we add the current power (1=2^0, 2=2^1, 8=2^3) to get a sum that is our final power(11), in other other words, how we can get a target power(11 in this case) that is the sum of different, non-duplicate powers of 2, at this time, just think backwards, how we can convert binary 1011 to its base10 value 11, and here comes the answer.